Every Breath You Take: The Singles

-Every Breath You Take: The Singles is the debut compilation album by the Police, released in 1986.
+Every Breath You Take: The Singles is the first compilation album by the Police, released in 1986.
 In 1990, the album was repackaged in New Zealand, Australia and Spain as Their Greatest Hits with a different cover.

 A video collection entitled Every Breath You Take: The Videos was released alongside the album.
-It was released on VHS and Betamax cassette, as well as on Laserdisc in the UK, Europe and in Japan.
-The collection featured fourteen promotional videos, for twelve of the thirteen tracks on the album as well as "Synchronicity II" and the original version of "Don't Stand So Close to Me".
+It was released on VHS and Betamax cassette, as well as on LaserDisc in the UK, Europe and in Japan.
+The collection featured 14 promotional videos, for 12 of the 13 tracks on the album as well as "Synchronicity II" and the original version of "Don't Stand So Close to Me".
+However, it did not include "King of Pain".

+This compilation also does not include songs from other original singles band: "Fall Out", "Bring on the Night", "The Bed's Too Big Without You" & "Secret Journey".

 Background

 In the aftermath of their Synchronicity Tour in 1984, the Police announced that they were taking a pause of reflection before recording a new album.
 The same year Andy Summers released a second album of instrumental music with Robert Fripp, Bewitched.
-Stewart Copeland worked on the soundtrack of the Francis Ford Coppola's film Rumble Fish, with the single "Don't Box Me In" peaking at No. 91 in the UK Singles Chart.
+Stewart Copeland worked on the soundtrack of the Francis Ford Coppola film Rumble Fish, with the single "Don't Box Me In" peaking at No. 91 in the UK Singles Chart.
 In 1985 Sting released his first solo album, The Dream of the Blue Turtles, with great critical and commercial success.
 The album was followed by an extensive promotional tour, that resulted in a double live album, Bring on the Night.
 In 1985 Copeland started working on The Rhythmatist, an ambitious project that led him to spend a significant amount of time recording and filming in Congo.
 About one year later Summers scored the soundtrack for the film Down and Out in Beverly Hills.

 By the time the trio reconvened to play three concerts for the Amnesty International A Conspiracy of Hope Tour in June 1986, the atmosphere was tense.
 According to Sting, "It was a very symbolic moment.
 We'd broken up, then sort of reformed to do the Amnesty Tour.
 U2 were there as well and as we closed our set with "Invisible Sun", Bono came out and sang it with us.
 And then we symbolically handed our instruments over to U2, because they were about to become what we were — the biggest band in the world".